 For many financial institutions, IT infrastructure has not been integrated across the enterprise, making the traditional patch management process a manual, time-intensive and arduous task.
 Keeping operating systems and third-party applications patched and up-to-date is the only way organizations can completely thwart attacks based on known vulnerabilities.

-In order to achieve regulatory and government compliance while mitigating potential security breaches and securing vital data, financial institutions should consider cloud-based solutions that automate patch management, expanding the ability of internal IT resources to focus on other, more strategic initiatives.
+In order to achieve regulatory and government compliance while mitigating potential security breaches and securing vital data, financial institutions should consider cloud-native solutions that automate patch management, expanding the ability of internal IT resources to focus on other, more strategic initiatives.

 One such solution is Automox.
-With our cloud-based agent and policy engine, organizations maintain control over their level of patch management automation, flow processes and configuration enforcement, all from a single dashboard.
+With our cloud-native agent and policy engine, organizations maintain control over their level of patch management automation, flow processes and configuration enforcement, all from a single dashboard.
 The agent works on Windows, Mac OS X or Linux systems to monitor your vulnerability, providing an inventory of hardware, software, patches and configuration details.
 From there, the agent automatically patches vulnerabilities based upon your configured policies.

 Four Best Practices For Security Hygiene